ali-rasteh/Parallel_matrix_multiply_MPI/README.md

 ```

 ## Usage

 To run the program, use the following command:

 ```sh
 mpirun -np <number_of_processes> ./mpi_mm
 ```

+Replace `<number_of_processes>` with the desired number of processes.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+Feel free to modify the content as needed.

 Replace <number_of_processes> with the desired number of processes.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.
-Feel free to modify the content as needed.